patrickshampine/bootcodes/README.md

 bootcodes
 =======

 A quick and dirty plugin that lets you use bootstrap 3 shortcodes in the_content.
+Not that I agree with using layout markup in a wysiwyg.

 Use Bootstrap rows with `<div class="row"></div>` with `[row][/row]`.